SLINGhub/LICAR/README.md

 ## Run the Shiny App

 Open the script `app.R` and click on the 'Run App' button.
-Alternatively, you can start the app via by typing shiny::runApp()
+Alternatively, you can start the app via by typing `shiny::runApp()` in the console.

 ## Manual